OffchainLabs/arbitrum-tutorials/packages/eth_deposit/README.md

 #### Inbox.sol:

-* This contract is the arbitrum inbox contract that resides on the Kovan testnet and allows people and contracts to transfer Ether between Ethereum and Arbitrum chain.
+* This contract is the Arbitrum inbox contract that resides on Layer 1 and allows people and contracts to transfer Ether between Ethereum and Arbitrum chain.
-* Inbox contract address on the Kovan testnet: <span style="color: blue">0xD71d47AD1b63981E9dB8e4A78C0b30170da8a601</span>

 ####  Payment.sol:

-* This contract executes a deposit transaction via `Inbox.depositEth(address destination)` on the Kovan testnet.
-This transfers funds to the Bridge contract on the L1 and credits the same funds to you inside the Arbitrum chain at the specified address.
+* This contract executes a deposit transaction via `Inbox.depositEth(address destination)` on Layer 1.
+This transfers funds to the Bridge contract on the L1 and credits the same funds inside the Arbitrum chain at the specified address.

+    **DISCLAIMER:** you can only call the `Inbox.depositEth(address destination)` function from your account on Layer 1 instead of going through a contract.

 ## Curious to see the output on the Arbitrum chain?

-Once the script is successfully executed, you can go to the [Arbitrum block explorer](https://explorer.arbitrum.io), enter your public key, and see the amount of ETH that has been assigned to your address on the Arbitrum chain!
+Once the script is successfully executed, you can go to the [Arbitrum block explorer](https://explorer.arbitrum.io), enter your address, and see the amount of ETH that has been assigned to your address on the Arbitrum chain!

 <img align=“center” src="https://offchainlabs.com/c79291eee1a8e736eebd9a2c708dbe44.png" width="350" height="100">